 Hugo focused on the papers on his desk.
 Even his own late, unlamented father had managed fidelity: sixteen children worth of it, to be precise.
 But this was no time to remind the duke of his wedding vows.
 He sighed.

 “Win her back,” he said softly.
 It was his future at stake, too.
 After all, he wasn’t an employee, receiving a salary for his hard work.
-He operated on a form of commission—on wagers, to be exact, in the language of the financially-challenged duke.
+He operated on a form of commission?on wagers, to be exact, in the language of the financially incompetent duke.
 If he brought the duke through the end of this year in one piece, he’d win five hundred pounds.
-Not just money; those five hundred pounds would be the means to begin his own empire.
+That wasn’t just money; those five hundred pounds would be the means to begin his own empire.

 He shook his head, sending those darker thoughts scattering.
 He wasn’t going to be just anybody.
 He was going to be the wealthiest coal miner’s son in all of England.